library-pals/read-action/README.md

     "notes": "", // Notes about the book.
 Optional.
     "rating": "", // Rate the book.
 Optional.
 Default: `unrated`.
     "tags": "", // Add tags to categorize the book.
 Separate each tag with a comma.
 Optional.
-    "date-started": "", // Date you started the book (YYYY-MM-DD).
-Optional.
+    "book-status": "", // Required.
+What is the status of the book?
+Required.
+Default: `want to read`.
-    "date-finished": "", // Date you finished the book (YYYY-MM-DD).
+    "date": "", // Date to record the status of the book (YYYY-MM-DD).
+Leave blank for today.
 Optional.
   }
 }
 ```